google/testrun/README.md

 Testrun will constantly evolve to further support end-users by automating device network behaviour against industry standards.
 For further information on upcoming features, check out the [Roadmap](docs/roadmap.pdf).

 ## Accessibility :busts_in_silhouette:
-We are proud to support accessibility throughout the Testrun product and constantly strive to provide an enjoyable experience for all of our users.
+we are proud of our tool and strive to provide an enjoyable experience for all of our users.
+Testrun goes through rigorous accessibility testing at each release.
 You can read more about [Google and Accessibility here](https://www.google.co.uk/accessibility).
+You are welcome to submit a new issue and provide feedback on our implementations.

 ## Issue reporting :triangular_flag_on_post:
 If the application has come across a problem at any point during setup or use, please raise an issue under the [issues tab](https://github.com/auto-iot/test-run/issues).
 Issue templates exist for both bug reports and feature requests.
 If neither of these are appropriate for your issue, raise a blank issue instead.